wakatime/wakatime-cli/TROUBLESHOOTING.md

 The common wakatime-cli program logs to your user `$HOME` directory `~/.wakatime/wakatime.log`.

+If your error message contains `won't send heartbeat due to backoff`, delete your `~/.wakatime/wakatime-internal.cfg` file to trigger an API connection to get the real error message.

 Each plugin also has its own log file:

 * **Atom** writes errors to the developer console (View -> Developer -> Toggle Developer Tools)